Last week I read Viktor Frankl’s 1946 autobiographical and philosophical work, “Man’s Search for Meaning.”

 Thank you for taking time to read this sample of Creative Internet Human: Philosophy in the 21st Century by Joshua Judd.

-Unlock the rest of this piece, and all CIH content in March 2020, when the book launches on the Apple Bookstore.
-Your purchase will include access to the entire collection of Creative Internet Human essays, as well as audio narration by the author and even additional full-length articles never before published online.
+Unlock the rest of this piece, and all CIH content, when the book launches on the Apple Bookstore later this year.
+Your purchase will include access to the entire collection of Creative Internet Human essays, as well as select audio narration by the author.

 Enter your email address below to subscribe to Creative Internet Human, and to stay in the loop as the official launch approaches so that you never miss out on new CIH content!